DrYenyen/-How-to-use-Apollo-Save-Tool-AIO-and-Fake-account-for-Chaiki-/README.md

-# -How-to-use-Apollo-Save-Tool-AIO-Fake-account-for-Chaiki-
+# -How-to-use-Apollo-Save-Tool-AIO-Fake-account-for-Chiaki-
- How to use Apollo Save Tool AIO + Fake account for Chaiki
+ How to use Apollo Save Tool AIO + Fake account for Chiaki

 # Fake account creation for Chiaki and misc
 1. Download and install [Apollo Save Tool](https://pkg-zone.com/details/APOL00004) to your PS4 guide on how here >[How to install FPKGS](https://github.com/DrYenyen/How-To-Install-PS4-FPKGS)